GeorgeCLu/python_web_scraper/README.md

 **A Conclusion with your answer to the business problem**

-So the factors that have the most impact on a cars listing price are: year, mileage, door number, engine size, brand market segment, whether it had an automatic and the scale of the cars location's population size.
+So the factors that have the most impact on a cars listing price are: year, mileage, door number, engine size, brand market segment, whether it had an automatic transmission and the scale of the cars location's population size.